PFCalanca/PFCalanca/README.md

-If you want talk to me, you can send me a message.
+If you want reach me, send me a message!